testcontainers/testcontainers-jooq-codegen-maven-plugin/README.md

 See https://www.jooq.org/doc/latest/manual/code-generation/codegen-configuration for all the supporting configuration properties.
 `configurationFiles` / `configurationFile` - are not implemented yet
-`jdbc` - if contains all required jdbc parameters (url,name,password) - existing database will be used, no container won't be spin up
+`jdbc` - If it has all the necessary JDBC parameters (URL, name, password), it will use the existing database, and no container will be spun up.
 `baseDir` - directory relative to which generated sources will be generated , `{project.basedir}` - default

 #### `jooq` block configuration